Deliver INFANT

 • How many new parent groups run in your area per year?

-• What programs, initiatives and services are on offer to families with children under 2 years?
+• What programs, initiatives and services are on offer to families with infants under 2 years?

 • Can these policies, strategies and/or related initiatives be used to support the implementation of INFANT in your area?